 01 of 10

-The Online Theatre Collections of the V&A museum in London has two antique paper toys available from downloadable files.
+The Online Theatre Collections of the famous Victoria and Albert Museum in London has two antique paper toys available from downloadable files.

 One is a revolving circus, which could be scaled to at least 1:48 scale, with O scale train figures substituted for the circus animals and made into a carousel.

-The second featured toy is an antique toy theater, originally published by Pollocks Toys complete with figures for a Cinderella pantomime.
-The Theatre is designed to be colored, so there is lots of scope for turning it into a dolls house scale toy, or the front stage of a model building.Continue to 5 of 14 below.
+The second featured toy is an antique toy theater, originally published by Pollocks Toys, complete with figures for a Cinderella pantomime.
+The Theatre is designed to be colored, so there is lots of scope for turning it into a dolls house scale toy, or the front stage of a model building.

 All Gauge Trains have two separate sections of their website devoted to printable scale buildings.
-For N to G scales, they have a New England Seaside town, Yule City buildings suitable for a Christmas railroad, a Western Town, Farm and Country buildings, and industrial buildings.
+For N to G scales, they have a New England Seaside town, Yule City buildings suitable for a Christmas railroad, a Western Town, Farm, and Country buildings, and industrial buildings.
 They also have a range of O, O27 and S scale buildings in basic styles.

 Fiddler's Green, famous for their airplane models, also produces scale models for an English village and a Frontier Town.
 The models are sold for a reasonable price and can be downloaded and used multiple times.
 They are available singly or in collections.

 Ray Keim's Paper Model Purgatory pages contain free detailed printable models of Disney's Haunted Mansion Rides, including Liberty Square and New Orlean's Square approximately 1:66 scale.
-There are also details for entrance gates, tombstones, coffins, and the tower from Pirates of the Caribbean The buildings can be resized to be made in several different scales.
+There are also details for entrance gates, tombstones, coffins, and the tower from Pirates of the Caribbean.
+The buildings can be resized to be made in several different scales.

-Paper Toys produce free printable miniatures of several famous buildings, including the Chrysler Building, the Eiffel Tower, Dubai clock tower, Empire State Building, Statue of Liberty, Neuschwanstein castle, and Frank Lloyd Wright 's Falling Water.
+Paper Toys produce free printable miniatures of several famous buildings, including the Chrysler Building, Eiffel Tower, Dubai clock tower, Empire State Building, Statue of Liberty, Neuschwanstein castle, and Frank Lloyd Wright 's Falling Water.
 These are not listed at any particular scale.